aidriventesting/Agent/docs/onboarding/README.md

 ## Next Steps

 After completing the onboarding:
-1. Check the `2-setup/` folder for installation and configuration guides
+1. Check the `2-dev-setup/` folder for installation and configuration guides
-2. Explore the codebase and architecture docs
+2. Explore the codebase
 3. Start contributing or experimenting with the agent

-Welcome aboard! 🚀
+Welcome aboard!